ARE2020-G1G2/saturn/blog.md

 ## WEEK 5
 _Friday, March 20 2020_

-   This week, we decide to create a new organization more adapted to the situation, quarantine due to the coronavirus.
-Our organization is to separate the group in two, the first one is composed of  Nour and Carla, they gonna manage the blog and also the code allowing the modeling of particles circulating around Saturn.
-Furthermore, Safiya together with Marie will take care of the physical part with research and specific laws related to the disappearance of Saturn's rings.
+   This week, we decided to create a new organization more adapted to the situation of quarantine due to the coronavirus.
+Our organization is to separate the group in two, the first one is composed of  Nour and Carla, they're going to manage the blog and also the code allowing the modeling of particles circulating around Saturn.
+Furthermore, Safiya and Marie will take care of the physical part with the researches and specific laws related to the disappearance of Saturn's rings.